simd-everywhere/simde/README.md

 As well as partial support for many others; see the [instruction-set-support](https://github.com/simd-everywhere/simde/issues?q=is%3Aissue+is%3Aopen+label%3Ainstruction-set-support+sort%3Aupdated-desc) label in the issue tracker for details on progress.
-If you'd like to be notified when an instruction set is available you may subscribe to the relevant issue.
+If you'd like to be notified when an instruction set is available, you may subscribe to the relevant issue.

 If you have a project you're interested in using with SIMDe but we